leo-leesco/nvim/README.md

 	  syntax/	syntax files
 	  tutor/	tutorial files

 ## LSP

 I will be using `nvim-lspconfig` to configure various `lsp`s.
-The config files will be stored in `lsp/`
+The config files will be stored in `lsp/` and sourced from `https://github.com/neovim/nvim-lspconfig.git/lsp/`, with a few tweaks :
+- they contain a built-in install script for the actual LSP
+- they are automatically loaded on the correct filetype

+## `treesitter`

+The relevant files are stored in `queries/` and